Ammar64/Sharing/README.md

 TODO
 -----------------
+- [ ] Add the ability to share files and/or apps app-to-app
 - [ ] Add the ability to stream video and/or audio from camera, screen and/or microphone to the browser and the otherway around.
 - [ ] Support sending files from SD Card.
 - [ ] Redesign the Add Files Activity so it can detect real time file system updates and make the UI responsive for larger devices